-so, this recipe? it’s delicious. also? it can make a bit of a mess. those tasty little mustard seeds, well, left to their own devices, they would love to be just about anywhere but in the pan you’re using to cook them.
+so, this recipe for green beans with mustard seeds? it’s delicious. also? it can make a bit of a mess. those tasty little mustard seeds, well, left to their own devices, they would love to be just about anywhere but in the pan you’re using to cook them.

 at this point, you’re probably thinking, “ok, these do sound pretty good, but i’ll stick to making them in my own kitchen. i won’t, say, bring them to someone else’s house who i have only recently befriended so as to cement our friendship by covering her stovetop and adjacent counter in tiny black spheres.” if that is, indeed, what you are thinking, then you are much smarter than i am. luckily, the new friend was a good sport, i cleaned everything up after we ate, and the green beans were delicious enough to make it worth it.

 what about you? do you have any favorite recipes that are totally worth the mess?

 did you make this recipe? i’d love to know what you think of it! leave a comment below and share a picture on instagram with the hashtag #tastyseasons.